 1. Tomato

-Often misinterpreted as vegetables, tomato is more on the side of fruits.
-Every region in the world has its very own variety of tomatoes with approximately 10,000 varieties.
+Often misinterpreted as vegetables, tomato is actually a fruit with T at the beginning of its name.
+Every region in the world has its very own variety of tomatoes, with approximately 10,000 varieties that can vary in size, color, and flavor.

-These bright red fruits carry 95% water content, making them a good choice for dishes such as salad, juice, or tomato soup.
+These bright red fruits carry 95% water content, making them a good choice for dishes such as salad, soup, stew, pizza sauce, chili, bruschetta, or simple roasted tomatoes.

 2. Tangerine